abhirockzz/fn-oracledb-java/README.md

-# Oracle Functions working with Oracle DB
+# Employee app using Oracle Functions and Oracle DB

 Oracle functions executing `CRUD` operations on Oracle DB.
 This sample uses a simple `Employee` entity for demonstration purposes